Become a CASA Advocate

 TIME COMMITMENT: CASA advocates should be able to commit to 6-10 hours a month for at least two years to the family to whom they are assigned.

 TRAINING: CASA Advocates are required to have 12 hours of continuing education per year.This requirement can be fulfilled through attending monthly CASA in-service trainings, reviewing approved books and videos, or participating in other outside training opportunities.
-Click here for the Summer 2019 Training Schedule.
+Click here for the Fall 2019 Training Schedule.

 OTHER REQUIREMENTS: CASA Advocates must effectively communicate orally and in writing, pass criminal and CPS history background check, and be more than 21-years-old.